OrensteinLab/GreedyMini/README.md

 Note that running the tests will produce some orders with `min_alpha` > 1, which are used for internal naming.

+### Loading the Minimizers to Memory

-For convinience, we added C++ (uncompiled) code and a python notebook which loads the minimizers to memory and prints the order of each k-mer, both are located in side the `minimizer loading example` folder.
+For convinience, we added a python notebook which showcases loading a minimizer to memory and prints the order of each k-mer in the `minimizer loading example` folder.
+Additionaly, for C++ we reccomend looking at the following functions: `load_order()` and `load_vector_from_file()` which are both located inside the file `tools.cpp`.